This work was associated with the construction of a new academic building at a school in Lynchburg, Virginia.

 CJGeo worked with the general contractor to design an internal venting system utilizing sacrificial placement pipes installed from the valve chamber.
 After each of the sacrificial grout pipes was installed, the downstream terminations were bulkheaded, with vent stubs.

 CJGeo mobilized a cellular grouting crew, who placed 30lb/cuft cellular concrete through each of the sacrificial grout pipes, until grout returned to the bulkhead vents, confirming fill.
-The work was completed over two days onsite–the first day for the abandonment pipes and first lift in the box culvert, and the second day for a top off pour on the box culvert.
+The work was completed over two days an onsite-the first day for the abandonment pipes and first lift in the box culvert, and the second day for a top-off pour on the box culvert.